pnpm/rfcs/text/0001-catalogs.md

 A developer working primarily in `@monorepo/bar` may not realize the implied coupling and upgrade `@monorepo/bar` to `react@18` without realizing an edit to `@monorepo/foo` was also required.

 The `catalog:` protocol makes it more clear from just reading `package.json` when a dependency is intended to be consistent across the monorepo.
-Ideally this person would search "catalog package.json` online and find pnpm.io docs.
+Ideally this person would search "_catalog package.json_" online and find pnpm.io docs.

 ## Implementation